InsertMameHere/InsertGbotHere/README.md

 Grim Li 1.5.1 REQUIRED
-All instructions are in bot description for Ultra's bot.
+All instructions are in bot description/info tab for all bots.